Note: This page currently contains only a stub. I will revisit and more fully research it when time permits and there is more information to research.

 Also, researchers are still looking for clues to the dramatically quick commencement of the Younger Dryas climate cooling and, after 1,300 years, re-warming.
 These events took less than a decade each, perhaps only a year or two.
 Such climate flips, without warning, would spell great hardship for humanity going forward, so understanding them is a priority.
 A theory for this event is the cessation of thermohaline current in the Atlantic due to freshwater melt.
-(A scenario projecting collision between Earth and a comet has been rejected based on misinterpretation of evidence).

 At the end of the LGM, there is evidence of a gigantic glacial melt lake, Lake Agassiz, 700 miles wide spanning the US-Canada border in central North America.
 At its maximum it is thought to have contained more water than the Caspian Sea.
 There have been many attempts to link outflows from Lake Agassiz to the Younger Dryas climate event.